ravelantunes a year ago

 You could monetize the skill yourself, of course, though that's just called being an entrepreneur.

-• johncreatescode 3 months ago
+• johncreatescode a year ago

 I always try to learn new things, and new skills that allow me to be able to get income even in a crisis.